 Generation from the solar portfolio was 6.7% above budget, benefitting from considerably higher than average irradiation over the spring months, as shown by Figure 24.
-The advisers say that generation would have been 9.0% above budget were it not for a planned grid constraint in Shoals Hook from August to September.
+Generation would have been 9.0% above budget were it not for a planned grid constraint in Shoals Hook from August to September.